brillout/wildcard-api/docs/rpc.template.md

 > :bulb: The schema abstracts the database away.

 To a Software Architect,
-who is crucially concerned about keeping the Software Architecture as simple as possbile, on of the most crucial goal of a Software Architect is to make the Software Architecture as simple as possible;
-questions arise &mdash; what is the added benefit of using a schema?
-What is the justification of using a schema?
+who is (rightfully) crucially concerned about keeping the Software Architecture as simple as possbile, question arises &mdash; what is the added benefit of using a schema?
+What is the justification of adding an abstraction that the schema represents?
 Is a schema needed and can we get rid of it?

-If you are, and rightfuly so, a minimalist you may ask yourself: what is the benefit of such additional abstraction?
-I want my Software Architecture to be as simple as possible the goal the benefit of such decoupling.

-This is the benefit of having a schema and we will talk more about it in a moment.
-Before we delve into the benefits of this decoupling, let's see the same example but with implemented with RPC this time.

-Before we talk about the benefits and drawbacks of having such schema, let's see the same example but implemented with RPC:
+Before we delve into the benefits and drawbacks of having such schema, let's have a look at the same example but implemented with RPC:

 ~~~js
 // Node.js server